Fractal Zeta Functions and Complex Dimensions of Ahlfors Metric Measure Spaces: Fractal Zeta Functions

 \end{theorem}

+Note that more effort is required to study the case where $D=Q$, since such a value can be a pole of the tube zeta function but could be missed by the distance zeta function; see the above function equation \ref{functeqn} when $s=Q$.
+See \cite{LaRaZu} for discussion of the Euclidean case, for which the Ahlfors proof is quite similar.

-We end this section by defining the relative zeta functions for Ahlfors spaces, along with the main theorem adapted to this setting.
-Relative fractal drums provide several interesting examples in Euclidean spaces, such as spaces that have negative values or even $-\infty$ as their relative Minkowski dimension.
-See \cite[Chapter 4]{LaRaZu} for an exploration of the Euclidean case.
+We end this section by defining (much as in \cite[Chapter 4]{LaRaZu}) the {\em relative zeta functions} for Ahlfors spaces, along with the main theorem adapted to this setting.

-\begin{definition} Let $\om $ be an open subset of $\E$, not necessarily bounded, but of finite Hausdorff measure.
+\begin{definition} Let $\om $ be an closed subset of $\E$, not necessarily bounded, but of finite ($Q$-dimensional) Hausdorff measure.
 Let $A\subset\E$, also possibly unbounded, such that $\om$ is contained in $A_\de$ for some $\de>0$.
 The {\it distance zeta function $\ze_A (\cdot,\om)$ of $A$ relative to $\om$} (or {\it the relative distance zeta function}) is defined by